MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

 .. [#pkcs11]
-    The PKCS#11 functionality is currently only exposed in the CLI for Belgian eID cards, but it should be reasonably easy to write an implementation that works for any PKCS#11 device.
+    The PKCS#11 functionality is currently only exposed in the CLI for Belgian eID cards, but it should be reasonably easy to write an implementation that works for any (RSA-based) PKCS#11 device.
     That being said, my experience with general PKCS#11 is limited, and I'm not 100% sure about current best practices for generic PKCS#11 clients (key selection, key-certificate pairing, ...).
+    Additionally, the PKCS#11 module doesn't support ECC-based certificates yet, because I currently don't have the means to test those.
+    The newest generation of BeID cards (Applet v1.8, launched in 2020) will therefore probably take a while to be integrated into the CLI.
     Discussion and (properly motivated) pull requests are certainly welcome!
 .. [#modpolexceptions]
     There are some legitimate modifications that cannot be prohibited by